aBrihoum/dev.to/How I optimized my Angular website/source.md

 In my case :

-- `Bootstrap CSS`
+- `Bootstrap's CSS`
-- `SiwperJS CSS`.
+- `SiwperJS's CSS`.

-But because I have buttons in the **first page** that are styled with custom CSS, they also considered as `critical`.
+But because I have buttons in the **first page** that are styled with some custom CSS, this CSS is also considered `critical`.

 ![Buttons](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/yekpdjmv8fpabpv2ug5w.png)

-Same thing goes with the `animation` I'm using on my website, they're critical too, the video below explains everything :
+Also, the `animation` I'm using on my website are considered `critical` too, the video below explains everything :

-{% vimeo 731100526?texttrack=en %}
+{% youtube ZTBRPR5cjVc %}

 To resume, we have as `Critical` :